jacksonfcs7400/Robotics-HKUST-2020-Tutorial/Advanced Tutorial 0 - Image Processing/ImageProcessing.md

 <img width="480" height="360" src="https://user-images.githubusercontent.com/32810188/45768526-bb9fbd80-bc6f-11e8-9d93-120bb90f9175.gif">

-## Application for convolution - Reducing Noise
+## Application of Convolution - Reducing Noise

-Usually image generated might contain noise and will have to be **filtered/ smoothened** to prevent it from affecting the image analysis.
+Usually the image generated by a camera might contain noise and will have to be **filtered/ smoothened** to prevent it from affecting the image analysis.

-There are mainly two types of noise which are salt-and-pepper noise and gaussian noise.
+There are mainly two types of noise: salt-and-pepper noise and Gaussian noise.

-### Salt-and-pepper Noise - Median Filter
+### Salt-and-Pepper Noise - Median Filter
 Salt-and-pepper noise is a form of noise sometimes seen on images.
 It is also known as impulse noise.
 This noise can be caused by sharp and sudden disturbances in the image signal.
 It presents itself as sparsely occurring white and black pixels.

 <img width="480" alt=" salt-and-pepper noise" src="https://static-01.hindawi.com/articles/tswj/volume-2014/826405/figures/826405.fig.0010a.jpg">

-For salt-and-pepper noise, we can use median filter.
+For salt-and-pepper noise, we can use a median filter.

 <img width="480" alt="median filter" src="https://www.researchgate.net/profile/Vu_Hoang_Minh/publication/320547422/figure/fig4/AS:551864018141185@1508586043638/3-3-kernel-in-median-filter.png">

-Use of a median filter to improve an image severely corrupted by defective pixels
+Use of a median filter to improve an image severely corrupted by defective pixels.

 <img width="480" alt="colored" src="https://i.imgur.com/v9DjmbP.png">